How can I help you?

 Styled-Component support

-Syncfusion® React components support advanced customization using the styled-components library, a widely used solution for writing component-level CSS in JavaScript.
+Syncfusion® React components support advanced customization using the styled-components library — a popular CSS-in-JS solution for defining component-scoped styles in JavaScript.

 const StyledButton = styled(ButtonComponent)`